M&A analysts remain bullish

 "People are cautiously optimistic," said Bob Leonard, an analyst with The Braff Group, an M&A firm in Pittsburgh.

 On Jan.
 1, providers will absorb a 9.5% nationwide reimbursement cut for all product categories included in the first round of national competitive bidding.
-Additionally, they must stop billing Medicare for equipment for patients who have been on oxygen for 36 months.
+Additionally, they must stop billing Medicare for patients who have been on oxygen for 36 months.

 Although reimbursement cuts have affected valuations for HME companies, they haven't affected the appetite of buyers looking to capitalize on the growing healthcare industry, analysts say.

 "I think things are going to improve, especially for larger companies," said Jonathan Sadock, a managing partner with Paragon Ventures, a Philadelphia-based M&A firm.

 Prices may not be what they were two years ago, but there haven't been any fire sales, a sign that providers, knowing the HME industry has long-term value, are willing to weather the storm, analysts say.